-Appellant filed the petition that is the subject of the instant appeal on August 13, 2015.
+Appellant filed the petition that is the subject of the instant appeal on December 17, 2015.
 Therein, he claimed that he is entitled to relief in the form of resentencing because his sentence is illegal under Alleyne v.
 United States, 133 S.Ct.
 2151, 186 L.Ed.2d 314 (2013) (holding that a fact which triggers the imposition of a mandatory minimum sentence is an element of the crime and must, therefore, be determined beyond a reasonable doubt by a jury), and Commonwealth v.
 Hopkins, 117 A.3d 247 (Pa.
 2015) (applying Alleyne to hold that the mandatory minimum sentence found at 18 Pa.C.S. § 6317 (relating to drug activity in a school zone) is unconstitutional).
-PCRA Petition, 8/13/2015, at ¶¶ 3, 5-7.
+PCRA Petition, 12/17/2015, at ¶¶ 3, 5-7.

-The PCRA court issued notice of its intent to dismiss the petition as untimely filed without a hearing, to which Appellant filed a response in opposition.
-On January 26, 2016, the PCRA court entered an order dismissing Appellant's petition.
-Appellant timely filed a notice of appeal, and both Appellant and the PCRA court complied with Pa.R.A.P.
-1925.
+The PCRA court issued notice of its intent to dismiss the petition without a hearing, to which Appellant filed a response in opposition.
+By order dated January 20, 2016, the PCRA court dismissed Appellant's petition.
+This timely-filed appeal followed.